-The main stage amphitheater is the primary location for performers during the Florida Folk Festival and has a vast lawn in front of the stage.
+The main stage amphitheater is the primary performance location during the Florida Folk Festival.
+A gently sloped multi-acre lawn facing the stage provides the most spacious area in the park for viewing performances.
 The stage is currently in poor structural condition.
-During this planning cycle, the stage should be removed and replaced with a new stage structure to safely support the annual folk festival and other park programs.
-This project should include stormwater handling necessitated by the downgrade slope leading to the lawn and stage.
-Improved seating arrangements should be explored for the amphitheater area, with consideration for on-grade terraced seating, cut into the natural slope.
-Improved accessibility should also be addressed.
+During this planning cycle, the stage should be removed and replaced with a new stage structure to safely support the annual festival and other park programs.
+This project should include stormwater handling necessitated by the downgrade slope of the lawn leading to the stage.
+Improved seating arrangements should be explored for the amphitheater area, with consideration of on-grade terraced seating integrated into the natural slope.
+Considerations must include longterm aesthetics, maintenance, and compatibility with a diversity of event types (i.e., alterations of the slope and seating installations must be considerate of weathering outcomes and uses of this open space that might conflict with such features).
+Design of the proposed new stage itself is recommended to be architecturally mindful of acoustics and the themes of Florida history and folk culture.